 Since we cannot expect almost-sure uniqueness of the absolute minimizer $w$ due to non-convexity of $E_{ren}$, this universality is better expressed on the level of the variational problems $E_{ren}$ themselves.
 Hence, rather than considering the (ill-defined) random fields $w$ of minimal configurations, we consider the random functionals $E_{ren}$.
 The latter notion calls for a topology on the space of variational problems, that is, of lower semicontinuous functionals $E$ on ${\mathcal W}$ (taking values in $\RR\cup\{+\infty\}$) that have compact sublevel sets (with respect to the strong $L^2$-topology).
-The appropriate topology is the one generated by $\Gamma$-convergence\footnote{Based on the strong $L^2$-topology.}; this is tautological since $\Gamma$-convergence of functionals in this topology is essentially equivalent to convergence of the minimizers, which do exist provided the functionals have compact sublevel sets (with respect to the strong $L^2$-topology).
-Hence we are lead to consider probability measures on the space of lower semicontinuous functionals $E$ on $\mathcal{W}$ endowed with the topology of $\Gamma$-convergence\footnote{Recall that the space of lower semicontinuous functionals $E:\mathcal{W} \to \RR\cup\{+\infty\}$ is a compact space, see \cite[Theorem 8.5 and Theorem 10.6]{DM93}.}.
+The appropriate topology is the one generated by $\Gamma$-convergence\footnote{$\Gamma$-convergence with respect to the strong $L^2$-topology in the domain $\mathcal{W}$ on which the functionals $E$ are defined.}; this is tautological since $\Gamma$-convergence of functionals in this topology is essentially equivalent to convergence of the minimizers, which do exist provided the functionals have compact sublevel sets.
+Hence we are led to consider probability measures on the space of lower semicontinuous functionals $E$ on $\mathcal{W}$ endowed with the topology of $\Gamma$-convergence\footnote{The general framework of $\Gamma$-convergence (w.r.t.\ the convergence of minimizers and their existence for functionals with compact sublevel sets) is explained in the book of Dal Maso \cite[Theorem 7.8]{DM93}.
+Recall that the space of lower semicontinuous functionals $E:\mathcal{W} \to \RR\cup\{+\infty\}$ is a compact space, see \cite[Theorem 8.5 and Theorem 10.6]{DM93}.}.
 From this point of view, the universality of the ripple takes the following form: